federgraph/RiggVar-RG19/README.md

 *)
 ```

-I am about to create another branch and immediately continue in master.

-In the branch I will continue the attempt to reconcile old and new, but not now.
-Instead I want press ahead and put the new VCL app in the master branch, mainly by deleting old code.

-Note that I started the repo by uploading old code, very close to the original version of 1997.
+I started this repo by uploading old code, very close to the original version of 1997.

-I did so while I already had newer versions of the app  - with less features - but with better graphics and for other compilers, including fpc.
+I did so while I already had newer versions of the app  - with less features - but with better graphics and for other compilers.
-The fpc version will be in another repo.
+- FMX version is in repository RiggVar-RG38
+- FPC version is currently in a private repository.

+The goal is to make this rep be very close in functionality to both the FMX and FPC versions.

+> This is the VCL version.

+It still contains GDI drawing code, no GR32 here.

+Note the two branches which contain older code, with features not surfaced in newer versions.

 ## Branchpoint RG68

-This branch may end up being - or continue to be - the feature richest app, for desktop with main menu and status bar.
+This branch may end up being - or continue to be - the feature richest app, for the desktop with main menu and status bar.

-In addition to the main menu it still has some old forms:
-- TInputForm which is not strictly needed any more, but it would be bad to throw it away.
-- TOutputForm which is not strictly needed any more.

-TRggModule, the old controller which has been replace by TRggMain, is needed to support TInputForm and TOutputForm.
-Unfortunately some work is needed because it not exactly compatible with the new regime of doing things.

-## I jumped !

-I have just taken an aggressive step by including a VCL version of the button frame, which is great for touch screen.

-> But original code is still present - in branch RG19ABC.

-Now, suddenly, I have very new code and very old code in the same project.

-- I am in the middle of transition.
-- You can watch me as I go.
-- Trying to reconcile old with new.
-- Want to rescue some features, which did not make it into the published version.
-- This repo will continue to use GDI for drawing, and have no dependencies.
-- Old code not yet tested on high-dpi screen.
-- The master branch is work in progress.
+To be done: Reconciliation of old and new code.

+## Branchpoint RG19ABC

+- RG19A is an MDI application (oldest)
+- RG19B is an SDI application (old)
+- RG19C has an slightly updated UI but still without the button frame.